MY ESWRA LOGIN

 13.1 Required

-The ESWRA Executive Administratorholds a list of abstract reviewers; the list can then be added to by the local organisational committee to include others, particularly other researchers local to the conference.
-Whilst it is not mandatory for the reviewers to be ESWRA members or to have attended the ECSWR previously, it is important that the local organisational committee provides a frame of reference according to the ESWRA’s profile and the ECSWR’s identity.
+The ESWRA Executive Administrator holds a list of abstract reviewers; the list can then be added to by the local organising committee to include others, particularly other researchers local to the conference.
+Whilst it is not mandatory for the reviewers to be ESWRA members or to have attended the ECSWR previously, it is important that the local organising committee provides a frame of reference according to the ESWRA’s profile and the ECSWR’s identity.

 Potential reviewers should be contacted early, to confirm their willingness to act as a reviewer, their particular areas of research expertise as well as the themes they would like to review the abstracts on.
 After the reviewing has been completed, all reviewers should be sent certificates to recognize their role on the review panel.